 Management accounting in public service decision making

 Public services across the world face the twin pressures of increasing demand for services coupled with tight constraints on the financial resources available.
 Major policy challenges, such as climate change and the impact of disruptive events, such as the recent COVID-19 pandemic only add to these pressures.
-Join us for a roundtable discussion featuring Malcolm Prowle, who recently published his book Management Accounting in Public Service Decision Making, on the evolution of management accounting.
+This roundtable discussion featured Malcolm Prowle, who recently published his book Management Accounting in Public Service Decision Making, on the evolution of management accounting and its importance in the policymaking process.

 Addressing global inequalities in a post-COVID reality